-Volunteers working in the Women Empowerment Program in India work for the welfare and social development of women who are underprivileged and belongs from poor backgrounds, within the capital city of Delhi.
-All these women come from deprived families and have low or no education level.
+Volunteer for Women Empowerment in India and work for the welfare and social development of women who are underprivileged and belongs from poor backgrounds, within the capital city of Delhi.

-Participants who choose to work for Women Empowerment Program in Delhi need to be highly determined and understanding.
-They would be required to adjust with the situations and share knowledge that they posses with these women.
-Volunteering for women in India is of great importance as it can bring about a paradigm change in this gender section.
+Participants who choose to work for Women Empowerment need to be highly determined and understanding.
+They would be required to adjust to the situations and share knowledge that they possess with these women.

-Making them aware of global trends, and helping them learn a skill that can help them become an independent individual is the ultimate objective of this volunteer program in India.
+Making them aware of global trends and helping them to become an independent individual is the ultimate objective of this program.

 Volunteers/Interns are provided accommodation in a volunteer house or in a homestay (on request) accommodation managed by the local coordinating team.
 Two meals a day (Breakfast and Dinner) are provided to the participants from Monday - Saturday.